akom/virus_game/README.md

-# virus_game
+# Virus Wars - A Luta pela imunização
-This is the project for N2
+This is the project for N2 FATEC SCS